-Event Date/s Notes Professional Experience Approx. 2 week prior Pre-service Teacher makes contact with the Professional preparation to first day of Experience school. placement.
-Supervised teaching Monday 15 April - 6 weeks of teaching practice - 6 week block Friday 24 May 2024 The first 2 to 3 days to be observation and settling into school environment and context as well as planning and consulting with Supervising Teacher(s) for future teaching Teaching segments of lessons from end of Week 1 moving to full lessons towards end of Week 2 Sequences of lessons to start beginning of Week 3 By the end of the placement students should be teaching 50% of a full-time teaching load Pre-Service Teacher observations continue throughout placement.
-Preparation of interim evaluation OR at-risk form Week of 6 May 2024 Contact the UQ facilitator in the first instance to discuss concerns with pre-service Teacher progress.
-Interim Report - Pre-Service Teacher to upload to Please do not email Interim Reports to UQ.
-Blackboard Student is to upload to their 'Blackboard' site.
-At Risk Form - Email to UQ Preparation of Final Professional Experience recommendations report Week of 20 May 2024 The Supervising Teacher discusses the completed report with the pre-service Teacher and the report is signed by all parties.
-Final Professional Experience recommendations report given to Pre-Service Teacher.
+Event Notes Professional experience preparation: Approx. 2 week prior to first day of placement.
+Pre-Service Teacher makes contact with the professional experience school.
+Supervised teaching practice - 4 week block The first 2 to 3 days to be observation and settling into school environment and context, as well as planning and consulting with supervising Teacher(s) for future teaching.
+By the end of week 1 teaching lesson segments.
+By the end of week 2 teaching full lessons.
+By the end of week 3 teaching lesson sequences.
+Week 4 teaching lesson sequences.
+50% of full-time load.
+Pre-Service Teacher observations continue throughout placement.
+Interim evaluation OR at-risk form Interim Report - Pre-Service Teacher to upload to Blackboard The supervising Teacher discusses the completed evaluation form with the Pre-Service Teacher, and the evaluation form is signed by all parties.
+The pre-service Teacher then provides this to UQ by uploading the report to Blackboard.
+At Risk Form - Email to UQ OR The supervising Teacher to contact UQ to discuss concerns with Pre- Service Teacher progress Preparation of Final professional experience recommendations report: Week of 26 May 2025 The supervising Teacher discusses the completed report with the Pre-Service Teacher and the report is signed by all parties.
+Final professional experience recommendations report given to Pre-Service Teacher.
 Pre-Service Teacher uploads to UQ Blackboard site.
-24 May 2024 or on completion of approved make-up days Give the signed original evaluation form to the preservice Teacher.
-It is the preservice Teacher's responsibility to provide the fully-completed evaluation form to UQ by uploading to their student Blackboard site.
-The school coordinator of pre-service Teachers retains a copy of the evaluation form for school records.
-Pay claim forms To be submitted once the placement block has been completed Supervising Teacher and school coordinator complete pay claim forms.
+On completion of approved make-up days.
+1. Give the signed original evaluation form to the pre- service Teacher.
+It is the Pre-Service Teacher's responsibility to provide the fully-completed evaluation form to UQ by uploading to their student Blackboard site.
+2. The school Coordinator of Pre-Service Teachers retains a copy of the Pay claim forms evaluation form for school records.
+To be submitted once the placement block has been completed.
+Supervising Teacher and school Coordinator complete pay claim forms.
 The Coordinator signs and emails the pay claims to UQ.

-Further information and relevant forms for EDUC7535 can be found here.
+Further information and relevant forms for EDUC7535 can be found here: EDUC7535.

-2.4 EDUC7540 Primary Professional Experience 3 Overview
+2.4 Overview: EDUC7540 Primary Professional Experience 3

-This is the final Professional Experience course in the Master of Teaching (Primary) program and as such the end point is for Pre-Service Teachers to have achieved the Australian Professional Standards for Teachers at a Graduate stage.
+This is the final professional experience course in the Master of Teaching (Primary) - Turn to Teaching program and as such the end point is for Pre-Service Teachers to have achieved the Australian Professional Standards for Teachers at a Graduate stage.
 Becoming a Teacher requires commitment and dedication to both lifelong learning and personal autonomy.

-This 30-day block of Professional Experience demonstrates a movement along a developmental continuum where Pre-Service Teachers increasingly take on the roles and responsibilities of Teachers to enter a phase of critical reflection and evaluation of their growth and development.
+This 25-day block of professional experience demonstrates a movement along a developmental continuum where Pre-Service Teachers increasingly take on the roles and responsibilities of Teachers to enter a phase of critical reflection and evaluation of their growth and development.
 This course focuses on the lifelong importance of professional learning to improve knowledge and practice and reinforces the critical need for ongoing engagement with colleagues, parents/carers and the community to build and foster supportive relationships.

-2.4.1 On-campus workshops and assessment for EDUC7540
+2.4.1 Workshops and assessment for EDUC7540